afetit/fetal-mri-segmentation/README.md

 There are two core components to our framework:

-**a brain detection network (BDN):** detects regions of the MRI scan that do not correspond to zero-pixel background or outlier tissue class.
-Output of the brain detection network is then used as a region-of-interest (ROI) mask for the subsequent segmentation network.
+A **brain detection network (BDN)** that detects regions of the MRI scan that do not correspond to zero-pixel background or outlier tissue class.
+Output of the BDN is then used as a region-of-interest (ROI) mask for the subsequent segmentation network.

-**a tissue segmentation network (TSN):** segments regions in the MRI scan into one of the aforementioned brain tissue classes.
+A **tissue segmentation network (TSN)** that segments regions in the MRI scan into one of the aforementioned brain tissue classes.
-The network was developed via a human-in-the-loop approach, where an expert fetal image research annotator at St. Thomas' Hospital refined the performance of the network, thereby make it more sensitive and robust to different tissue classes.
+The TSN was developed via a human-in-the-loop approach, where an expert fetal image research annotator at St. Thomas' Hospital refined the performance of the network, thereby make it more sensitive and robust to different tissue classes.